hwanclin/hwanclin.github.io/_pages/talks.md

 - 2012:	"Establishing an Intertemporal Bounty System for the Formation of a Global Green Economy." *Global Sustainable Finance Conference 2012*, Karlsruhe, Germany, July 5-6, 2012.
 [The conference was under the auspices of The World Federation of Development Financing Institutes, and endorsed by United Nations Environment Program Finance Initiative (UNEPFI).]

 - 2011:	"Innovation, Creative Destruction, and Optimal Patent Life." *17th International Conference on Computing in Economics and Finance* (CEF 2011, Society for Computational Economics), San Francisco, June 29 – July 1, 2011.
+[This conference was sponsored by the Federal Reserve Bank of San Francisco.]

+- 2010:	"Patent Replacement and Welfare Gains" *Workshop in Honor of Stephen J. Turnovsky*, May 20 – 22, 2010, Institute for Advanced Studies (IHS), Vienna, Austria.
+[This workshop was sponsored by Institute for Advanced Studies (IHS), Vienna; Society for Computational Economics (SCE); and Austrian Federal Ministry of Science.